Asset Protection: How Do You Keep What You Built?

-More and more people are using the legal system to deprive others of their life's work and we receive calls and email everyday from folks like you who want to protect their assets from these types of potential attacks.
+More and more people are using the legal system to deprive others of their life's work.
+We receive calls and email everyday from people like you who want to protect their assets from these types of potential attacks.
 Certainly the current economic downturn and real estate bust has spurred an increased interest in asset protection planning.
-The problem for many people is that by the time they think about asset protection, it's often too late.
-During the earlier part of their careers, Richard Barid and Michael Smith worked as creditor's attorneys, helping banks and other lenders with collections and bankruptcy issues.
+The problem for many people is that by the time they think about asset protection, it's too late.
+During the earlier part of their careers, Richard Barid and Michael Smith worked as creditors' attorneys, helping banks and other lenders with collections and bankruptcy issues.
 That experience gives them a unique perspective on asset protection planning.

 There are laws known as fraudulent conveyance or transfer laws which will nullify transfers of assets that are made with the purpose of putting assets out of a creditor's reach.
-The statute of limitations generally applicable in such statues is around five (5) years, but each state has their own statutes and the time periods may vary.
+The statute of limitations generally applicable in such statues is around four (4) years, but each state has their own statutes and the time periods may vary.
 This means that any transfer made within the last five years will be targeted by a creditor to be set aside.
-So, if you are in financial difficulty today, any transfers that you completed over the last five (5) years could be subject to set aside by a creditor.
+So, if you are in financial difficulty today, any transfers that you completed over the last four (4) years could be subject to set aside by a creditor.

 The fraudulent conveyance statutes are not based on lawsuits or judgments, but simply "claims".
 A claim is a situation that could give rise to a liability.
 Think loans, business relationships, etc. So, even if you have not been sued or given notice of any claim, it still may be too late for you to do asset protection planning.
 If you have any personal guarantees, then any attempts to put the assets you have pledged (which is everything you own) out of reach of creditors or potential claimants will not be viewed favorably by the courts.